Semiparametric proximal causal inference: Discussion

 In this paper, we have provided a new condition for nonparametric proximal identification of the population average treatment effect.
 We have also derived the semiparametric locally efficiency bound for estimating the corresponding identifying functional under three key semiparametric models: (i) one in which the observed data law is solely restricted by a parametric model for the outcome confounding bridge function; (ii) one in which the observed data law is solely restricted by a parametric model for the treatment confounding bridge function; and (iii) a model in which both confounding bridge functions are unrestricted.
 For inference, we have provided a large class of doubly robust locally efficient estimators for the ATE, which attain the efficiency bound for the model given in (iii) at the intersection submodel where both (i) and (ii) hold.
 In addition, we have also derived analogous results for the average treatment effect on the treated.
 Our approach was illustrated via simulation studies and a real data application.
 Our paper contributes to the literature on doubly robust functionals as our semiparametric proximal causal inference approach can be viewed as a generalization of standard doubly robust estimators \citep{robinsetal1994} to account for potential unmeasured confounding by leveraging a pair of proxy variables.

+The proposed methods may be improved or extended in several directions. \yf{ Our proximal causal inference framework relies on the validity of treatment- and outcome-inducing confounding proxies.
+When Assumption~\ref{asm:condindy} or \ref{asm:condindw} is violated, the proximal causal inference estimators can be biased even if exchangeability on the basis of measured covariates holds.
+Therefore, future research should study methods to carefully sort out proxies when domain knowledge is lacking. } \yf{Moreover, because using semiparametric models as an implicit form of regularization involves modeling assumptions on bridge functions which the data analyst might sometimes have little a priori understanding, we caution that using the semiparametric model restrictions to identify bridge functions might be disadvantageous in the absence of subject-matter knowledge \citep{rotnitzky1997}.} \yf{In addition, given that models for the bridge functions might sometimes be difficult to postulate, it is important to further develop model checking tools for bridge functions in future research.}

-The proposed methods may be improved or extended in several directions.
-One important direction is to characterize the minimax rate of estimation of the average treatment effect in settings where the smoothness of nuisance parameters is very low and/or the dimension of proxies and other observed covariates is high, so that root-$n$ estimation rates of the causal effect functional may no longer be possible.
+Another important direction is to characterize the minimax rate of estimation of the average treatment effect in settings where the smoothness of nuisance parameters is very low and/or the dimension of proxies and other observed covariates is high, so that root-$n$ estimation rates of the causal effect functional may no longer be possible.
 Upon establishing new lower bound rates, we plan to construct estimators to achieve minimax optimal rates by leveraging the efficient influence function obtained in the current paper as well as higher order influence functions needed to further correct higher order biases thus effectively extending the work of Robins and colleagues \citep{robins2008HOIF,robins2017minimax}.
 Other directions for future research include proxy selection and validation methods, as well as partial identification results in case completeness conditions needed for point identification are only approximately true.